Award Finalists Videos

 What is the prize?

-The Bob Hawke Landcare Award recipient will be awarded a prize package to the value of $50,000 for further development of their knowledge and skills in sustainable land management to enable an even stronger contribution to Landcare.
-The award recipient will be required to submit a project proposal outlining out how they plan to spend the $50,000.
+The Bob Hawke Landcare Award recipient will be awarded grant money to the value of $50,000 for further development of their knowledge and skills in sustainable land management to enable an even stronger contribution to landcare.
+The award recipient will be required to submit a project proposal outlining how they plan to spend the $50,000.

 How do I nominate for the Bob Hawke Landcare Award?

-Nominations are open and you can apply using the nomination button on this website.
+When nominations open late 2023, you can apply using the nomination button on this website.
 Please note we will not be accepting postal entries.

 When do nominations close?